She's Fine, Her Rescuer Isn't

 An international icon and a cult favourite of millions worldwide,

-she led a fascinating and tragic life,
+she led a fascinating and tragic life, contracting Polio at an

 early age and later being impaled by a metal rod while in